yellowfish543/StdToolheadOpenfoam/README.md

 [newBCs.sh](./newBCs.sh)

 The 'mpirun' commands should be configured to ensure the number of processors '-np' is correct.
-<br>For example, 22 processors are requested for the following command in [allRun](./allRun)
+<br> For example, 22 processors are requested for the following command in [allRun](./allRun)
-<br>'mpirun -np *22* -bind-to core -bind-to socket renumberMesh -overwrite -parallel'
+<br> 'mpirun -np *22* -bind-to core -bind-to socket renumberMesh -overwrite -parallel'

 Open the `02_Run` folder in VSCode
-<br>Open a terminal
+<br> Open a terminal
-<br>Run `sh allMesh`
+<br> Run `sh allMesh`
-_This will complete a folder clean up to remove any previous meshes, then generate a mesh, decompose for the number of processors and then run the boundary condition initialisation followed by pimpleFoam solver.
+<br> This will complete a folder clean up to remove any previous meshes, then generate a mesh, decompose for the number of processors and then run the boundary condition initialisation followed by pimpleFoam solver.

 ## Step 7: Post-processing